Current library closures due to poor air quality:

 No closures at this time.

-Libraries will be added to this list based on their scheduled opening time.
+Libraries will be added to this list based on their scheduled opening time or when air quality levels reach 151 or higher.
 Please check back often.

 For the safety of the staff, libraries will close when air quality reaches unhealthy levels.